 The gathering of leading representatives from the worlds of business, politics, science and culture in Davos offers Switzerland the possibility to cultivate relations with many influential figures in a unique setting.
 Many jobs in Davos depend on the economic benefits of conferences and other events, and the people of Davos have repeatedly expressed their support for hosting the WEF Annual Meeting in a number of popular votes.

 3. Costs and benefits

-The additional costs for security at the WEF Annual Meeting 2023 are estimated at around CHF 9 million.
+The cost ceiling for security at the WEF Annual Meeting 2025 is set at CHF 9 million.